Category Archives: Battenberg Royals

 At 5 PM, Princess Beatrice and Prince Henry, attended by Jane Spencer, Baroness Churchill and Colonel E. P. Ewart, left Osborne House for their honeymoon at nearby Quarr Abbey House.

 In the evening, there was a dinner party in the tents on the lawn during which the Royal Marines Light Infantry Band played.
-Later, the guests proceeded to the terrace of Osborne House to view a display of fireworks from the royal yacht Victoria and Albert, HMS Hector, and other yachts in Osborne Bay.
+Later, the guests proceeded to the Osborne House terrace to view a display of fireworks from the royal yacht Victoria and Albert, HMS Hector, and other yachts in Osborne Bay.

 Children